 There were some curious omissions among the action figures, though.
 No Mon Mothma, the leader of the whole damn Rebel Alliance.
 Neither Owen nor Beru.
 No Grand Moff Tarkin?
 He was a principal character, fer chrissakes!
 And they loved to put out the same character in different outfits.
 You could get Luke in his white Tatooine farmboy tunic, his X-wing flightsuit, his khaki Bespin fatigues, and his Hoth cold-weather gear, but we can’t get an Award Ceremony Luke, with the shiny S&M boots and awesome lemon-yellow bomber jacket?
 Explain yourself, Kenner.

 The toy names also contributed to official Star Wars canon.
 The term “AT-AT” was never once uttered in the films, but there it was on the toy packaging as early as 1981, and that became the official “Imperial walker” name, always and forever.
-(And by the way, it’s “at-at.”
+(Personal experience note: it’s pronounced “at-at.”
 Not “ay-tee ay-tee.”
-Damn kids who’ve never heard a 1981 toy commercial.)
+I actually got into an argument with a younger co-worker over this one.
+I had to pull up the original 1981 toy commercial on YouTube.)
 Who was Lando’s Cloud City aide?
 Lobot, of course.
 Again, never spoken in the film, but a name created for the action figure (which is how most of the minor characters got their names).
 And why did they have trouble with “adapting” the SNOWSPEEDERS to the “cold” on Hoth?
 Because they weren’t “snowspeeders,” they were just “speeders” in Empire’s actual on-screen dialogue.
 “Snowspeeder” was the TOY name.
 The toy names contributed mightily to the Star Wars universe.
 Show some respect, Generation II.

 The original run of Kenner toys was discontinued before Generation II had reached their formative years.
 They neither remember them, nor care about them (because they’ve always had constant access to the films themselves), and want the Star Wars Minute guys to stop talking about them.
 I hope they continue talking about them–in great detail.
 Just out of spite.